18F/18f.gsa.gov/content/posts/2015-04-29-18f-how-we-write.md

 ## Read Our README

-Our README in our private blog-drafts repo has [the following instructions]({{ "/hub/blogging/" | url }}) to make our process clear to the whole team.
+Our README in our private blog-drafts repo has the following instructions (link removed) to make our process clear to the whole team.
 We keep our blog-drafts repo private so that people feel comfortable sharing ideas and giving feedback.
 Once the blog post is published, all of the text and code lives in the [same repo as our site.](https://github.com/18F/18f.gsa.gov/)